AlexJenter/alexjenter.github.io/src/routes/lab/(posts)/meta-paper-balls/+page.md

 ---
-status: public
+status: draft
-title: Metaballs
+title: Meta Paper Balls
 date: "2026-06-15"
 cover: ./cover.svg
 description: Organic blobs that merge when they meet — a classic computer graphics trick using bezier curves between circles.
 ---

 Around Summer 2015, working [attribute.ch](https://www.attribute.ch/en), i was sitting in a design meeting for [re-fugium.com](https://www.re-fugium.com/).
-Among many other questions we where looking for a strong visual
+Among many other questions we where looking for a strong visual that would convey the goal of project, being networking jung people across many disciplines, sharing knowledge.

+Paging through [paperjs.org/examples](https://paperjs.org/examples/) as i used to do a lot back then we discoverd [the meta ball expample](https://paperjs.org/examples/meta-balls/) and instantly knew, there could be something there.
+The way the blobs connected so cleanly and the stark black and white aesthetic fitted the bill and designer as well clients saw the vision.

+Since i also wanted to convey a sense of growth, i came up with the idea of a central attractor, controlled by the user.
+Following the pointer on desktop or the gyroscope (RIP) on mobile devices

 Metaballs are organic-looking blobs that fuse together as they approach each other.
 The visual is everywhere in motion design and creative coding, but the underlying technique is surprisingly simple: it's just circles connected by carefully placed bezier curves.